danyeaw/100-days-of-code/r1-log.md

 **Thoughts**: Really happy I got drag and drop working since it is a little tricky with Gtk.
 The new ToolPalette is a big improvement.

+### Day 18: Jan 30 Wednesday

+**Today's Progress**:

+- Completed an Athlete Sort challenge on Hackerrank
+- Apply default position to layout the Gtk Paned on the main window of Gaphor

+**Thoughts**: On a role making updates to Gaphor, the main window is starting to come together.
+My wife says it looks like Win98, so some more work there eventually to spruce up Gtk+ in the app.

+### Day 19: Jan 31 Thursday

+**Today's Progress**:

+- Fixed hand drawn diagrams in Gaphor, they are now working again from the option on the Diagrams menu.

+**Thoughts**: I am still getting the hang of using Zope for creating different components that can be called across the app.
+I get the value in easily being able to call things across the app, but it does add a lot of complexity to easily reason about how the app is working.